 Powered by the most popular CMS in the world, WordPress sites are a prime target for hackers.
-In fact, there are approximately 90,000 attacks on WordPress sites every minute.
+In fact, 94% of successful cyberattacks against CMS-powered websites targeted in 2019 WordPress sites.

 Joomla offers extensive documentation about securing Joomla sites, in part, because it places much of the responsibility on individual site owners.
 This makes sense considering Joomla has the smallest security team with just 13 people.

 A major disadvantage of the platform is that it lacks the functionality to allow users to schedule automatic updates, which gives attackers more opportunities to target known vulnerabilities.
-According to a report by Sucuri, the number of infected sites running an outdated version of the Joomla software rose sharply from 69.8% in 2017 to 87.50% in 2018.
+According to a report by Sucuri, the number of infected sites running an outdated version of the Joomla software rose sharply from 87.50% in 2018 to 90% in 2019.

 According to data from the Common Vulnerabilities and Exposures system comparing WordPress, Joomla, and Drupal, Joomla has had the largest amount of found vulnerabilities since its launch in 2005.